CollinHeist/TitleCardMaker/docs/user_guide/index.md

 While a vast majority of TCM's behavior can be adjusted within the UI, there are a few options which can only be adjusted with environment variables.
 These are described below:

+`TCM_BACKUP_RETENTION`

+:   How long to keep old backups before deleting them.
+This is an integer number
+    of days.
+The default is `21`.

 `TCM_IM_DOCKER`